 This site will never take off, I thought.

-This trend isn’t going anywhere in 2016, so today I’m going to give you the complete rundown on how to rock the social media world in the coming year.
+This trend isn’t going anywhere in 2020, 2021, or anytime in the foreseeable future.
+So today I’m going to give you the complete rundown on how to rock the social media world in the coming year.

 Strut your confidence on the most popular social networks with this infographic on how to be a social media rock star [2016 edition].